Segment Once, Act Everywhere

 In an ideal world, marketers would segment customers once and activate all of their marketing tools on that single source of truth.
 That way the different MarTech vendors are working together towards the same strategy and once achieved, can all turn off.
 This approach is called ‘Unified Marketing’ and is a hot topic these days.

-A Universal Data Hub (UDH) provides a simple approach to achieving Unified Marketing.
+A Customer Data Hub (CDH) provides a simple approach to achieving Unified Marketing.
 Now, marketers can look to this hub to define their omnichannel cross-device segments and leverage hundreds of pre-integrated vendors to act upon them.
-The best part is that if you switch vendors, the new one can simply plug into the UDH and access the rich profiles for immediate relevancy.
+The best part is that if you switch vendors, the new one can simply plug into the CDH and access the rich profiles for immediate relevancy.
 Welcome to the party New Guy!

 So what is possible with Unified Marketing?
 Let’s say that someone abandons their cart.
 You want to create a smart, unified approach to converting that customer.
 First, the customer is entered into the ‘Cart Abandoner’ segment.
 You could obviously have many sub-categories such as VIPs or Window Shoppers and apply different strategies to each, but for this example let’s keep it simple.
 Now you need to choose which vendors/channels to leverage and WHEN to leverage them.